 Meaning

-The message behind “The whole history of science has been the gradual realization that events do not happen in an arbitrary manner, but that they reflect a certain underlying order, which may or may not be divinely inspired.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “The whole history of science has been the gradual realization that events do not happen in an arbitrary manner, but that they reflect a certain underlying order, which may or may not be divinely inspired.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.

 Theme